Manny Acta: Minor leagues

 In 1991, Acta became a player-coach at the A level, and soon after that quit his playing career and focused solely on coaching.
 He became the manager of the A-level Auburn Astros team at Auburn, New York in 1993, and he managed in the minors through 2000.
 He led the Kissimmee Cobras to a Florida State League championship in 1999.

 Montreal Expos

 Acta was hired as the third base coach for the Montreal Expos under Frank Robinson in 2002, and held that position through 2005.

 New York Mets

 In 2005 Acta was hired as the third base coach for the New York Mets under manager Willie Randolph.
 He held this position for two years, leaving to become the manager of the Washington Nationals.

 Seattle Mariners

 On November 9, 2015, Acta was hired as the third base coach for the Seattle Mariners under new manager Scott Servais for the 2016 season.
 Acta was the first person issued #14 as it had been out of circulation since Lou Piniella left the team after the 2002 season.

+On November 26, 2024, Acta became the bench coach for the Mariners.